ericfransen/notes/README.md

        meeting 10__Meetings"
        ```

-> **Note**: These multi-line string template mappings are the most brittle part of this system, but was chosen because the alternative, an associative array, requires Bash 4.0+, so make sure to follow the above format.
+> **Note**: These multi-line string template mappings are the most brittle part of this system, but were chosen because the alternative, an associative array, requires Bash 4.0+; make sure to follow the above format.

 ## Nightly Cron Job (Optional)

     - You are able to set up a backup to GitHub of your notes vault as part of initial `setup` script

     - Every time the nightly sync job runs, before it commits any changes, it will first search for and delete any "blank" notes.
-A note is considered blank if it meets both of these conditions:
+    - A note is considered blank if it meets both of these conditions:
-        - 1. Its title is still the default untitled.
+        - 1. Its title is still the default `untitled`.
-        - 2. Its body section is completely empty.
+        - 2. Its body section is completely empty (including whitespace).

     - You will need to set up a Personal Access Token (PAT) for scheduled notes backup
         - Go to your GitHub Settings → Developer settings → Personal access tokens → Tokens (classic).